 The logging and potential resale of your internet habits to third parties

 The idea of getting a subscription from a VPN provider is that you route your internet traffic through their servers.
 They encrypt your data and let you make use of one of their many servers to also hide your IP address.
 This means that you need to have confidence in your VPN that they won’t abuse the data that travels through their servers.
 You have essentially bought safety and anonymity.
 Many VPN providers keep their end of the bargain and completely ignore your personal data.
 They do not log what you do nor store your data.

 However, some VPN providers do log your data.
 Many free VPNs do this (more on this later) and some providers make it clear in their license agreement that they might do this.
-This of course beats the entire purpose of getting a VPN service at all.
+This, of course, defeats the entire purpose of getting a VPN service at all.
 But these are not the worst offenders.
-The really troubling cases are paid VPN providers who claim they do not log, but have been found later to do so.
+The really troubling cases are paid VPN providers who claim they do not log but have been found later to do so.
 For example, one VPN provider (HideMyAss) was asked by the FBI to provide information on one of their customers due to suspicion of illegal activities on the dark web.
-Although the company initially refused, they ended up handing over very specific logs about the user, including login times, downloads, bandwidth usage etc.
+Although the company initially refused, they ended up handing over very specific logs about the user, including login times, downloads, bandwidth usage, etc.

 This cautionary tale once again reminds us that we should look at multiple sources and reviews before signing a subscription with a VPN provider.

 Many VPN providers include a kill-switch in their software.
 This is a very useful feature.
 When the connection to your VPN server would get disconnected, you are suddenly left without any protection and your online behavior is linked to your actual IP address.
 In order to prevent this, the kill-switch immediately breaks your entire connection to the internet and only gets restored once your connection to the VPN is reestablished.

 The downside of this is that, well, you’re no longer connected to the internet.
 Quality VPN providers very rarely encounter this issue, though.